 Status can accompany the last Data-in PDU if the command did not end with an exception (i.e., the status is "good status" - GOOD, CONDITION MET or INTERMEDIATE CONDITION MET).
 The presence of status (and of a residual count) is signaled though the S flag bit.
-Although targets MAY choose to send even non-exception status in separate responses, initiators MUST support nonexception status in Data-In PDUs.
+Although targets MAY choose to send even non-exception status in

-11.7.1.
-F (Final) Bit
+9.7.1 F (Final) Bit